When not to remortgage

 If you pulled out of your current mortgage deal before the term is up, it could well come with a hefty early repayment charge which might make you think twice about switching.
 However, some lenders might be willing to waive the charge if you’re sticking with them and are just moving to a new deal.

-By speaking to a mortgage adviser, we can talk through all your different remortgaging options to make sure you have all the facts before making a final decision that is right for you and your family.
+By speaking to a mortgage adviser, you can find out more about your different remortgage options, to make sure you have all the facts before making a final decision that is right for you and your family.

 Have you also read our 'Should I remortgage?' article yet?